Triples92/Coding-Assistant-with-LangChain-and-Ollama/README.md

 ## Want to Contribute?

 Feel free to fork the repo and submit a pull request.
 Whether it’s adding a feature or fixing a bug, all contributions are welcome!

----

-Let me know if you’d like to add any additional sections or if there are any adjustments you'd like to make!